Compressed Bayesian Tensor Regression: Numerical Illustrations

 To further investigate the relationship between the incurred errors and the relative distance of an observation from its distribution's mean, we produce graphical representations of the relationship between the distance $d_j$ defined in \eqref{eq: dist} and the forecasting error RMSE$_{j,n}$ $j=n+1,\ldots,n+m$.

 In the leftmost column of Figure \ref{fig: rmse1} we show scatter plots of distance (marked with circles), and scatter plots of distances on the log-scale (marked with triangles) versus RMSE.
-We use two different scales for distances because we are interested in regions where distances are small (and the log scale explodes to $-\infty$) and regions in the right tail where the log scale is more interpretable.
+We use two different scales for distances because we are interested in regions where distances are small (and the log scale goes to $-\infty$) and in regions in the right tail where the log scale is more interpretable.
 In every plot, the top cloud (triangle symbols) shows the tail behavior, while the bottom one (circle symbols) shows the relationship in the center of the distribution.

-Blue symbols are generally at the left of the other color symbols, suggesting mode-wise random projection with mode-preserving yields smaller RMSE given the same distances.
+Blue symbols are generally to the left of the other color symbols, suggesting that mode-wise random projection with mode-preserving yields smaller RMSE for the same distances.

-The right column presents the empirical distribution of the variance and bias proportion of the $m$ points of the test sample.
-The forecasts for the $m=500$ points of the test sample are obtained with a training sample size $n=1000$.
+The right columns present the empirical distributions of the variance and bias proportions for the $m$ points in the test sample.
+The forecasts for $m=500$ points in the test sample are obtained using a training sample of size $n=1000$.
 The decomposition of MSE shows that tensor-wise random projection yields smaller variances but higher bias across all four different simulation settings than mode-wise random projection.